shensquared/lyricstamp/README.md

 Play a keyboard game alongside a song/audiobook to convert plain text `.txt` lyrics into time-stamped `.lrcx` (think lip-sync).
 Then use the produced time-stamped file in tandem with [LyricsX](https://github.com/ddddxxx/LyricsX) for synchronized lyrics/scripts display.

 (And why do we want synchronization in the first place?
 To 🎙️Karaoke🥳!
-And to 🇫🇷learn languages🥷!)
+And also to learn languages; e.g., to read along while listening and to precisely one-click jump to lines for repetition/reinforcement.)
 ![Demo](/demos/language.gif)

 ### Usage: